Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Results

-\end{minipage} As we solely depend on object pose for dexterous functional pre-grasp manipulation, and object pose is actually hard to be accurate in the real world due to sensor noise and occlusion.
-We further conduct experiment under varying levels of noisy object pose observations~\cite{chen2022epro}.
-As depicted in Table~\ref{table:robust}, injecting 2$^{\circ}$, 2cm noise results in a decrease in success rate.
-However, given our stringent criteria, we also tested with a larger success threshold, which is also a reasonable threshold, as shown in Figure~\ref{fig: thres}.
-By slightly adjusting the threshold, we found that our method can still achieve a high success rate.
-This underscores the robustness of our approach and the potential for real-world applications.
+As we solely depend on object pose for dexterous functional pre-grasp manipulation, and object pose is actually hard to be accurate in the real world due to sensor noise and occlusion, we further conduct experiments under varying levels of noisy object pose observations~\cite{chen2022epro}.

+\Cref{table:robust} shows that injecting 2$^{\circ}$, 2cm noise results in a decrease in success rate.
+However, given our stringent criteria, we also tested with a larger success threshold, which remains reasonable.
+Even when doubled, the achieved functional pose remains meaningful and comparable.
+By slightly relaxing the threshold, our method still achieves a high success rate, underscoring its robustness and potential for real-world applications.